Florida State football recruiting: News, offers, commitments, prospects

-Welcome to the 22nd edition of the ongoing 2022 recruiting discussion!
-Florida State wrapped up its season this past weekend and while it is disappointing to end with a loss, we expect early December to have significant ramifications on Tribe ‘22.
+Welcome to the 23rd edition of the ongoing 2022 recruiting discussion!
+Florida State wrapped up its 2021 season and has turned its focus to the Early Signing Period and locking down most of Tribe ‘22.
+December 10th weekend is going to be the last hurrah, with many visitors and commits expected on campus.
 The silly season of recruiting is upon us- don’t believe every rumor you hear, worry as much as you want to, and enjoy the ride!

 As of today, the 2022 class is sitting at 16 commitments and owns a composite national team ranking of No. 12 (and is currently the 3rd best class in the ACC, just behind the Clemson Tigers and North Carolina Tar Heels).